-Empowering Migrant and Seasonal Agricultural Workers (MSAWs) through Community Health Worker Interventions and SMART Goal Setting
+Serving Agricultural Workers through Community Health Worker Interventions and SMART Goal Setting

 Published June 2023 | Back to all news and updates.

-- Many MSAWs have limited English proficiency, which can make access to and understanding healthcare in the US difficult.
+• Many farmworkers have limited English proficiency, which can make access to and understanding healthcare in the US difficult.

-- Community Health Workers play a valuable role in helping MSAWs manage their diabetes by providing culturally and linguistically appropriate health education.
+• Community Health Workers play a valuable role in helping farmworkers manage their diabetes by providing appropriate health education.

-- CHWs can help MSAWs with SMART goal setting; which is a tool that is a widely recognized method for setting and achieving goals.
+• CHWs can help farmworkers with SMART goal setting, which is a tool that is a widely recognized method for setting and achieving goals.

 Setting SMART Goals for Diabetes Management

-Diabetes is a significant health issue for Hispanic Americans in the United States, and it is important for individuals in this community to take steps to prevent or manage the disease.
+Diabetes is a significant health issue for individuals in the United States, and it is important to take steps to prevent or manage the disease.
 This may include making healthy lifestyle choices, such as eating a healthy diet and exercising regularly, and seeking medical care and support as needed.
-According to the Centers for Disease Control and Prevention (CDC), Hispanic Americans are at higher risk for developing diabetes than non-Hispanic white Americans.
-In 2018, an estimated 12.5% of Hispanic Americans aged 18 years or older had been diagnosed with diabetes, in comparison to 7.5% of non-Hispanic white Americans.

 SMART goal setting is a widely recognized method for setting and achieving goals.
 The acronym stands for Specific, Measurable, Attainable, Relevant, and Time-bound.
-Setting SMART goals can be especially helpful for MSAWs who often have limited time and resources to manage their diabetes.
-When defining and setting SMART goals for MSAWs and diabetes management, it is important to consider their specific needs and challenges.
-Some tips for setting SMART goals for MSAWs include making the goals attainable:
+Setting SMART goals can be especially helpful for farmworkers who often have limited time and resources to manage their diabetes.
+When defining and setting SMART goals for diabetes management, it is important to consider the individual’s specific needs and challenges.
+Some tips include making the goals attainable:

 Irene, a local CHW has scheduled a home visit with Martha to talk about the importance of taking her diabetes medications.
 Martha would like to focus on taking them as prescribed with meals, and they both decide to set up a SMART goal: “Martha will take all her diabetes medications as prescribed with meals every day for the next week.”
 To make this goal possible, Irene has helped Martha set up reminders on her phone and will check in with her to track her progress.
 At the end of the week, Irene and Martha will get together to review progress and make any necessary adjustments to her plan.